Monthly Archives: August 2024

 After stumbling around the apartment I was out on the street headed to get my bagels and onto the train.
 Most Fridays the train is not crowded, today it was nearly empty, maybe 6 or 7 people riding in my car.
 And the office was hardly populated, about 5 people on my floor.

 My workload was the same and I did not see Schlomo which was good.
-I was out by 1:30, and Schlomo’s supervisor came in around 1:15 which was fine.
+I was out by 1:30, and Schlomo’s supervisor the Legume came in around 1:15 which was fine.
 I said Good Afternoon and soon I was on the train heading back to Hoboken.

 Last summer I had a lunch date with Nancy and Bob.
 I’ve known Bob for over forty years, back when he was called Bobby.
 And Nancy I’ve known almost as long.
 Drugs were involved in the beginning, first with Bobby and powders finding their way up our noses.